Gait Recognition in the Wild: A Large-scale Benchmark and NAS-based Baseline: Experiments

 The Rank-1 accuracy for gender and age group is illustrated in Figure \ref{fig:performance_on_age_and_gender}.
-According to the results, for most age groups, gait recognition performance on females is always better than that on males.
+According to the results, for most age groups, gait recognition performance in females is always better than that of males.
 We argue that females contain more different variations such as wearing and hairstyle, which may be helpful for individual recognition by gait silhouettes.
-For results on different age groups, one can find that performance on the children is worse than other groups because of walking mode immaturity.
-Besides, recognition accuracy on elders is slightly lower than on adults due to physical degeneration.
+For results on different age groups, one can find that the performance remains consistent, which highlights the exceptional efficacy and robustness of our approach.
 The attribute results on carrying and dressing are shown in Table \ref{table:performance_on_carrying_and_dressing_attributes}.
-Compared with normal walking (\ie \emph{None}), various carryings always decrease gait recognition accuracy.
-More specifically, \emph{Lift-stuff} is most difficult since it contains more diversity.
-For dressing styles, results indicate that \emph{Skirt} is more challenging to recognize by silhouettes in GaitSet.
+Compared with normal walking (\ie \emph{None}), the Rank-1 accuracy significantly improves for other carrying scenarios, with the highest accuracy of 79.45\% when the subject is carrying a handbag.
+Similarly, the performance of SPOSGait varies with different dressing styles, with the highest accuracy observed for subjects wearing skirts.